 Whatever happened to good "old-fashioned" texting?
 Sometimes sending a simple text message that isn't sexually explicit is sexiest, because it leaves anything sexual up to your partner's imagination.
 A little mystery goes a long way.
-This way you can still be sexy and keep your privates private!
+This way you can still be sexy and hotos and decide as a prank to send them When Is It OK?